Normann-BPh/BPNet-with-CUT-Tag/training_to_report/readme.md

-# Using a scheduler
+# Using a scheduler.
-If you would like to use a scheduler to update the learning rate of you chosen optimizer the argument 'scheduler' needs to be added to the bpnet.fit function in the bpnet.py file of the bpnetlite package.
+If you would like to use a scheduler to update the learning rate of your chosen optimizer the argument 'scheduler' needs to be added to the bpnet.fit function in the bpnet.py file of the bpnetlite package.
 We changed the following two lines:
 - add 'scheduler' as a variable after 'optimizer' in line 314
 - add 'scheduler.step(valid_loss)' in line 481; mind the correct spacing

-# final params
+# The parameters used for training the BPNet model.
 ```
 # parameters; seperated into groups regarding their function #
     ## general ## generalized to keep them consistent throughout the process